LesPitya/datapacksarchive/README.md

 ### Plans

-I plan update with datapack for minecraft 1.21 and make some "command sticks" craftable.
-In previous versions it's not impossible, but I dislike the idea of creating "Knowledge book" instead of items.
+I plan to update with datapack for Minecraft 1.21 and make some "command sticks" craftable.
+It's not impossible in previous versions, but I don't like the idea of crafting "Knowledge book" instead of item.
-Maybe I am going to make some of theme makeable by throwing some items, but I can't be sure about it.
+Maybe I will make some of them craftable by throwing some items, but I am not sure.

 ### Important